AppDevFoundry/realworld-playground/docs/task_2_congress_api_agent_prompt.md

 You are an expert level backend software engineer specializing in APIs built on Nx + Node/Express + Prisma stack.

+You are currently working in the civiclens git repo, with is a main repo that contains four submodules (civiclens-android, civiclens-api, ciclens-ios, ciclens-web).
+For this task, you will primarily be working with civiclens-api submodule, but feel free to check if there should be any additional relevant updates in other repos.
+For example, we recently just finished updating civiclens-web in the most recent pull request.

+Here is the specification for this task:

 # Congress.gov API Integration

 ## Objective